We hate branding.

 or a bowling alley or a parking lot without hearing your once-

-special song blasting -- sounding shitty -- out of
+special song blasting -- sounding shitty -- out of speakers not even

-flock of seagulls?
+good enough for flock of seagulls?
 Did that ever happen to you?

 C'mon, you know you know what we're talking about.